thegeekyb0y/sklearn-cheat/README.md

 ```
 ---

-## Unsupervised Learning
+# Unsupervised Learning

+## Clustering

-### Clustering
+### KMeans
-- **KMeans**: KMeans is a popular clustering algorithm that partitions data into k distinct clusters based on feature similarity.
+KMeans is a popular clustering algorithm that partitions data into k distinct clusters based on feature similarity.
 It is widely used for exploratory data analysis and is effective for large datasets.

 ```python
 from sklearn.cluster import KMeans import numpy as np